-With Turning to One Another (2002, 2009), I invited readers to explore the power of conversations to create strong relationships and meaningful change.
-Finding Our Way (2005) offered a variety of new roadmaps for how to navigate the different aspects of our lives, from nations to organizations to family, as the world grows more uncertain.
-When I observed how difficult it was becoming for good leaders to not lose their way, I wrote Perseverance (2010) as a daily guide for maintaining our commitment, presence and energy no matter how hard the work is.
+In Turning to One Another (2002, 2009), I invited readers to explore the power of conversations to create strong relationships and meaningful change.
+Finding Our Way (2005) offered a variety of roadmaps for how to navigate the different aspects of our lives, from nations to organizations to family, as the world grows more uncertain.
+When I observed how difficult it was for good leaders to not lose their way, I wrote Perseverance (2010) as a daily guide for maintaining our commitment, presence and energy no matter how hard the work is.
 Walk Out Walk On (2011), co-authored with Deborah Frieze, described the work of communities daring to live the future now, in conditions much harsher than ours, bright beacons illuminating what’s possible when we humans commit to working together.
 In 2012, I offered So Far From Home where I detailed the dynamics of global society that have emerged to create a world far distant from the one we were working so hard to create.
-I strongly encourage us to notice what’s going on, and to counter this downward spiral by standing up as Warriors for the Human Spirit.
+I strongly encouraged us to notice what’s going on, and to counter this downward spiral by standing up as Warriors for the Human Spirit.

 In 2014, I wrote How Does Raven Know?
 Entering Sacred World | A Meditative Memoir.
-Unlike my previous seven books, How Does Raven Know? invites you to see the world anew informed not by science but by sacred wisdoms–a world we modern ones have dismissed or ignored, but still held for us in the ancient wisdom traditions of most cultures.
+Unlike my previous seven books, How Does Raven Know? invites you to see the world anew informed not by science but by sacred wisdom–a world we modern ones have dismissed or ignored, but still held for us in the ancient wisdom traditions of most cultures.
 It is not a call to action, but to relationship with forgotten companions and animate Earth which, in my own experience, willingly offer us support, encouragement, and consolation.